nginx/unit-docs/source/howto/security.rst

 ***********************

-**Rationale**: Arguably, :ref:`routes <configuration-routes>` are the most flexible and versatile part of Unit configuration.
+**Rationale**: Arguably, :ref:`routes <configuration-routes>` are the most flexible and versatile part of the Unit configuration.
 Thus, they must be as clear and robust as possible to avoid loose ends and gaping holes.

 **Actions**: Familiarize yourself with the :ref:`matching
 <configuration-routes-matching>` logic and double-check all :ref:`patterns